fbraem/mqweb/docs/architecture.md

 ## ControllerRequestHandler

 This handler is responsible for creating the controller that handles a request for a WebSphere MQ object.
-There are two types of controllers:

-+ The [web controller](docs/web.html) is responsible of returning a built-in HTML page for a WebSphere MQ object.
-The web controller will be called when the first part of the URI is `web`.
-+ The [api controllers](/api/index.html) are responsible of sending PCF commands to WebSphere MQ and to return the answer in JSON format.
+The [api controllers](/api/index.html) are responsible of sending PCF commands to WebSphere MQ and to return the answer in JSON format.
 An api controller is called when the URI begins with `api`.

+## WebSockeRequestHandler

+This handler uses a Websocket to forward messages from a queue to the client.
+**This is currently experimental code**!